GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 ###Class and interface declaration
 * Method _deQueue_ should be grouped with _queue_
+* Method _init_ should be grouped with the other protected overridden methods

 ###Initialization and declaration
 * _cancelTime_ not declared at the beginning of block at line 104 __?__